actions-marketplace-validations/madsnedergaard_preview-link-in-linear/README.md

 The following providers have been tested and verified to work:

-- Vercel
-- Netlify
-- Cloudflare
 - Fly (using [the action in their guide](https://fly.io/docs/blueprints/review-apps-guide/))
 - Any custom setup that uses GitHub Deployments

+## Contribution

-Need something else?
-Feel free to open an issue or make a PR to add support for it.
+Any feedback or suggestions are welcome, please open an issue or make a PR.